-When assessing base salaries, the Committee considers information from the Compensation Peer Group, together with the Company's compensation philosophy, Company financial results, individual performance, skills and experience, internal equity, scope of role and outside competitive conditions.
+When assessing base salaries, the Committee considers information from the above-mentioned market data sources, together with the Company's compensation philosophy, Company financial results, individual performance, skills and experience, internal equity, scope of role and outside competitive conditions.

-The Committee will review base salary changes for the NEOs on an annual basis with any adjustments based on results of a market assessment which will be conducted by the Independent Advisor every two years, or if there are notable changes to an NEO's role or responsibilities during the year.
+The Committee will review base salary changes for the NEOs on an annual basis with any adjustments based on results of a market assessment which will be conducted by the Independent Advisor on a periodic basis, at least every two years, or if there are notable changes to an NEO's role or responsibilities during the year.